tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **iOS platform**

-- Fixed occasional failures in extracting logs in the iOS SDK.
+- Fixed occasional failures of extracting logs in the iOS SDK.

 **Android platform**